bitcoin/bitcoin/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run bitcoin-qt.exe.
+Unpack the files into a directory and run litecoin-qt.exe.

 If you have Microsoft Security Essentials, you need to add bitcoin.exe to its "Excluded processes" list.
 Microsoft Security Essentials->Settings tab,